S. Amer Latif

 From 2004 to 2007, he served as a country director and policy adviser for the Caucasus and Caspian regions in the same ofﬁce.
 In that capacity, he worked on defense relations with Azerbaijan, Armenia, Georgia, and Uzbekistan, as well as Caspian Sea security issues.
 Prior to OSDP, he served as deputy director of operations (J3) at the Joint Warfare Analysis Center, where he was responsible for the management of support on effects-based operations to all combatant commands on operations ranging from low- to high-intensity conﬂict.

 Dr. Latif was an adjunct professor at Mary Washington College, where he taught courses on South Asian politics and international affairs.
 He has lectured at the National War College, Naval War College, Marine Corps University, Foreign Service Institute, and Catholic University on issues related to South Asia, Central Asia, the Caucasus, and insurgent movements.
-He has consulted for DynCorp, where he provided advice on Afghanistan and East Timor for the State Department CIVPOL program.
-He has also served as a U.S. Coast Guard ofﬁcer in staff and operational assignments.
+He also served as a U.S. Coast Guard ofﬁcer in staff and operational assignments.
 He served as a deck watch ofﬁcer and auxiliary division ofﬁcer on the USCGC Morgenthau, where his unit was involved in operations related to drug interdiction, migrant interdiction, and ﬁsheries patrols.

-Dr. Latif holds a B.S. in electrical engineering from the U.S. Coast Guard Academy and an M.A. and Ph.D. from the Catholic University of America.
-He was a term member of the Council on Foreign Relations from 2005 to 2010.
+Dr. Latif holds a B.Sc. in electrical engineering from the U.S. Coast Guard Academy and a M.A. and Ph.D. from the Catholic University of America.
+He was a fellow of the Massachusetts Institute of Technology Seminar XXI program.
+He is a Distinguished Graduate of the National War College in Washington, D.C. and was a term member of the Council on Foreign Relations.